Robert Huber

 About

-Robert Huber founded his graphic design studio in 2012, in Lausanne Switzerland.
-Since 2018 it is based in Zurich.
-Working for cultural, institutional and commercial clients, the practice also includes both personal type design projects as well as bespoke type design for various clients.
-Collaborations with external designers and art directors have been part of the studio’s approach from the very beginning.
-Huber is currently teaching typography and type design at ECAL/University of Art and Design in Lausanne.
+Robert Huber founded his graphic design studio in Lausanne, Switzerland, in 2012.
+Since 2018, the studio has been based in Zurich.
+The practice serves cultural, institutional, and commercial clients, and includes personal and bespoke type design projects.
+Collaborations with other designers and art directors have been an integral part of the studio’s activity from the very beginning.
+Aside from running the studio, Huber has also been active in design education since 2012, and currently holds a teaching position for typography and type design at ECAL/University of Art and Design in Lausanne.

 Awards